Bangaru Laxman: Controversy

 Laxman was involved in a major controversy when a private TV network Tehelka allegedly showed him taking bribes from Mathew Samuel on a hidden camera while he was the president of the BJP.
-He was convicted by a Special CBI Court on 27 April 2012 for taking bribe under Prevention of Corruption Act and was taken into custody.
+He was convicted by a Special CBI Court on 27 April 2012 of taking bribe under Prevention of Corruption Act and was taken into custody.

 Bangaru Laxman was convicted in defence deal Tehelka corruption case.
 Laxman was sentenced to 4-year rigorous imprisonment in prison for his crimes.

 Laxman was sentenced to four years in jail on 28 April 2012.
 72-year-old Bangaru, who was held guilty in the case, was produced from Tihar Jail before Special CBI Judge Kanwal Jeet Arora.
-Bangaru was convicted for taking bribe from fake arms dealer to recommend to the defence ministry to award them a contract to supply thermal binoculars to the Army.
+Bangaru was convicted of taking bribe from fake arms dealer to recommend to the defence ministry to award them a contract to supply thermal binoculars to the Army.
 Soon after the judgment Bangaru Laxman resigned from the party's National Executive.
 He was granted bail under Justice A K Pathak with a bail bond of ₹ 50,000.